Edgar, King of England: Charters

-Charters are problematic sources because of the difficulty of distinguishing genuine ones from the large number of forgeries.
-About 160 surviving charters of Edgar survive, including 10 dating to 957 to 959 when he was king of Mercia.
-Most of the Mercian ones, and around 100 of those he issued as king of the English, are substantially genuine, with the highest numbers in 961 to 963 and 968.
+Charters are problematic sources because of the difficulty of distinguishing genuine ones from the many forgeries.
+About 160 charters of Edgar survive, including 10 dating to 957 to 959 when he was king of Mercia.
+Most of the Mercian ones, and around 100 of those he issued as king of the English, are substantially genuine, the highest numbers being in 961 to 963 and 968.
 They are mainly standard grants of land to religious houses or individuals, with a few more complex ones such as the one granting privileges to the New Minster, Winchester (see image below).
 Most charters are only known from later copies, but sixteen survive as single sheets which are or may be originals.
-Some give Edgar's regnal year, and the start date they were based on varied, with some from 959, 960 and 973, but most often 957.
+Some give Edgar's regnal year, and the start date they were based on varied, some being from 959, 960 and 973, but most often 957.
 Like Æthelstan, Edgar used the title king of the English in some charters and king of Britain in other ones, and Keynes comments that "the consistent usages of Edgar's reign represent nothing less than a determined reaffirmation of the polity created by Æthelstan in the 930s".